How we help members with financial difficulties

 Persistent debt is when a member pays more in interest, fees and charges on their credit card than they’ve repaid of the amount borrowed for a sustained period.
 If a member finds themselves in persistent debt, we contact them to describe the steps they can take to resolve the debt, including how to reduce the interest, fees and charges they would otherwise incur.

-Open Banking for good programme
+The Nationwide Incubator and Open Banking for Good programme

 The programme successfully delivered Open Banking powered solutions to issues relating to: